 'Financial Provision: Towards a clean break' is available to read here or on the Family Law Journal website.

-Camilla is a partner in the family team, based in the Bedford Row office.
+Camilla is a consultant in the family team, based in the Bedford Row office.
 She is highly regarded by her peers, has over 25 years experience in family law and is a collaborative lawyer and Resolution trained mediator.
 She advises on all aspects of family law including divorce, separation, financial settlements, cohabitation and matters involving children.